agatticelli/form3-client-go/README.md

 I've been playing around with programming in the professional industry for 10 years.
 My main background is software development, but I also have experience in event-driven architectures in AWS, preferably serverless.

-My current stack is Typescript + CDK but I also use Python for scripting.
+My current tech stack is Typescript + CDK but I also use Python for scripting.

 Regarding my Golang experience, I met this amazing language 3 years ago and I would love to dive deep into it.